loighic/macro/README.md

 ### Some notes about setting up Mkdocs

-When installing Python check the "Add Python 3.8 to PATH" See [this](https://stackoverflow.com/questions/13596505/python-command-not-working-in-command-prompt) for more detailed instructions and a screen shot.
+When installing Python check the "Add Python 3.8 to PATH" See [this](https://stackoverflow.com/questions/13596505/python-command-not-working-in-command-prompt) for more explanation and a screen shot.

 If you are using Windows, run ```venv\Scripts\activate``` after ```python -m venv venv```